JacobYuan7/RLIP/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=JacobYuan7/RLIP)

 ## Todo List and Updates
-- [x] 🎉 Annotations for VG pre-training, HICO-DET few-shot, zero-shot and relation label noise.
+- [x] 🎉 Release annotations for VG pre-training, HICO-DET few-shot, zero-shot and relation label noise.
-- [x] 🎉 Checkpoints for pre-training, few-shot, zero-shot and fine-tuning.
+- [x] 🎉 Release checkpoints for pre-training, few-shot, zero-shot and fine-tuning.
-- [ ] 🕘 Code for pre-training, fine-tuning and inference.
+- [ ] 🕘 Release code for pre-training, fine-tuning and inference.
-- [ ] 🕘 Support for Scene Graph Generation.
+- [ ] 🕘 Add support for Scene Graph Generation.

 - **Update on Jan.
 16th, 2023**: I have uploaded the annotations and checkpoints.
 The code is still under pre-release review because we encountered a minor technical issue.
 It will be out this week.
 Sincere apologies!